 Measure: Alumni will obtain the MFT license within one year of graduation.
-This data will be gathered via the program's exit survey conducted upon graduation and the program's annual alumni survey, as well as cross-referenced with the AMFTRB results provided by the Ohio CSWMFT Licensure Board.
+This data will be gathered via the program's exit survey conducted upon graduation and the program's annual alumni survey, as well as cross-referenced with the AMFTRB results provided by the Ohio Counselor, Social Worker, and Marriage and Family Therapist (CSWMFT) Licensure Board.

 Program Goal 3: Graduates will be multiculturally informed marriage and family therapists.
 SLO 5: Students will demonstrate knowledge of a multiculturally-informed perspective.
-Measure: Students will attain at least a grade of a B- in the Multicultural Counseling course.
+Measure: Students will attain at least a 60% on the multicultural section of the MFT Comprehensive Exam